railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 In the links appearing on the partner form, two buttons enable the opening of partner accounting entries:

-*  *All account entries* ,
+*  :guilabel:`All account entries`,

-*  *Receivables & Payables* .
+*  :guilabel:`Receivables & Payables`.

 The first button is useful for obtaining a historical analysis of the customer or supplier.
 You can get information about such significant items as sales volume and payment delays.
 The second button is a filter which shows only the open trade credits and debits for the partner.

-Finally, keep in mind that all of the functions on the partner form are accessible from any Open ERP document by right-clicking with the mouse on a Partner field.
+Finally, keep in mind that all of the functions on the partner form are accessible from any Open ERP document by right-clicking with the mouse on a :guilabel:`Partner` field.
 This is extremely useful for gaining rapid access to information from any screen.

 ..
 Copyright © Open Object Press.
 All rights reserved.